numenta/nupic-legacy/docs/source/quick-start.rst

 the :class:`.RandomDistributedScalarEncoder`.
 The next two values represent two different aspects of time.
 The encoder called ``timestamp_timeOfDay`` encodes the time of day, while the ``timestamp_weekend`` encoder will output different representations for weekends vs weekdays.
+The :class:`.CLAModel` will combine these encodings using the :class:`.MultiEncoder`.

-    For details about encoding and how these encoders work, see the the `HTM School <https://numenta.org/htm-school/>`_ episodes on encoders.
+    For details about encoding and how these encoders work, see the `HTM School <https://numenta.org/htm-school/>`_ episodes on encoders.

 Now that you see the raw input data and how it is configured to be encoded into